unsignedzero/PowerAnalyze/README.md

 # Version/Changelog #

+## 0.9.0.0 [2014-02-26] #
+* Bugfix: Typos fixed with one of the front files.
+* Leave one out, as known as n-folds, where n is the size of the training set, is implemented.
+Summary output printed too.
 * Separated report and poster content.
 * Added background and more to objective.
 * Updated .gitignore to ignore the man directory, generated from make gen-doc.